JHPark25/DiscriminologyDocs/docs/source/backend.rst

         duration: 'months'
     }

-The response returns the total number of reports in the time period, as well as the a list that contains the number of reports in each duration.
+The response returns the total number of reports for that category in the time period, as well as the a list that contains the number of reports in each time interval.

 #############
 Other Files